kowainik/learn4haskell/README.md

    would be on our way for the review.

  > Note, that you should open a PR for your fork of this repo, not this repo.
- > Everyone has their solutions to the included tasks, and they don't mix together
+ .  > everyone has their solutions to the included tasks, and they don't mix together
  > well in one repo 🙂

 > However, if you find some bugs or problems in this repo, you can